datafold-dev/datafold/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *datafold* documentation uses `Sphinx <https://www.sphinx-doc.org/en/stable/>`_ and various Sphinx extensions (all installs with the development dependencies).
+The *datafold* documentation uses `Sphinx <https://www.sphinx-doc.org/en/stable/>`_ and various Sphinx extensions (all install with the development dependencies).
 The source code is documented with `numpydoc <https://numpydoc.readthedocs.io/en/latest/format .html#overview>`_ style.